-By following the steps listed below, you begin the process of securing your field placement for the upcoming academic year.
+By following the steps listed below, you begin the process of securing your placement for the upcoming academic year.
 Note: rank-specific information located below.

 An email notification from the Field Education Office will be sent to you to begin your placement process.
 You will be given access to the Field database and a due date to complete your Field Placement Application.
 This will occur at different times of the year, depending on your rank (BSSW, MSWI, MSWII, or ASAP) and admission status.
 In general, you can expect to receive communication at least one semester prior to the beginning of your placement.
 Timely submission of your Field Placement Application is required.
 Please note, students completing their placement outside of Ohio should review the following information regarding their placement process found here.

 The Field Placement Application is designed to assist the field staff in matching students with appropriate field sites and requests specific information on the student’s employment/volunteer experience, previous field placement experiences, learning experiences requested and special needs or requests.
 Please refer to the guidelines here to assist you in completing your application.

 Students who are requesting to complete their field placement at their current place of employment must complete the Employment-Based Field Placement (EBP) Application.
 The student’s ability to succeed in field education and become well-skilled in the social work competencies is the central focus in the consideration of an employment-based field placement proposal.
 The EBP Application must demonstrate that the educational and learning objectives of the field experience will be accomplished within the parameters of the Office of Field Education policies and requirements.

 - If you are currently employed at an agency where you would like to complete your placement, you can apply for an Employment Based Placement.